-Sonic Healthcare Limited and certain subsidiaries were parties to derivative financial instruments such as interest rate swaps in the normal course of business in order to hedge exposure to fluctuations in interest rates.
+Sonic Healthcare Limited and certain subsidiaries are party (from time to time) to derivative financial instruments such as interest rate swaps in the normal course of business in order to hedge exposure to fluctuations in interest rates.
 Derivatives are exclusively used for hedging purposes i.e. not as trading or speculative instruments.
 The Group's fixed rate borrowings are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in AASB 7.